 Councils are not directly responsible for commissioning or delivering vaccine programmes but they are in a unique position to understand the health needs of their local population, and support vaccination services to reach them.
-This may be through helping immunisation teams work with frontline services such as health visitors or children’s centres, or supporting pop-up vaccination clinics in under-vaccinated areas.

 The briefing is aimed at front line practitioners and operational managers in all organisations that have a role in safeguarding adults.
 It is aimed at leaders at all levels and local councillors.
 It can also be used by anyone interested or involved in safeguarding adults because ‘safeguarding is everyone’s business’.